 National Historical Museum, Tirana

 The National Historical Museum is located in Tirana and it is the country’s largest museum, opened in 1981.
 The Museum includes the following pavilions:

 - The Pavilion of Antiquity is the most important and one of the richest;

-  - The Pavilion of the middle Ages, with an access to the economic, social, political and cultural development of Albanians from the 6th century until the 15th;
+- The Pavilion of the Middle Ages, with access to the economic, social, political and cultural development of Albanians from the 6th century until the 15th;

-  - Pavilion of Albanian National Renaissance, where the objects are exposed in order to present the period from the mid-19th century until 1912;
+- Pavilion of Albanian National Renaissance, where the objects are exposed to present the period from the mid-19th century until 1912;

 - Pavilion of the Period of Independence, reflecting the most important historical moments after the Declaration of Independence in 1912 until 1939;